William A. Parker, M.D.

 Dr. Parker is certified by the American Board of Radiology in Diagnostic Radiology and has been awarded a Certificate of Added Qualification in Vascular and Interventional Radiology.
 He is a member of the Radiological Society of North America and the Society of Interventional Radiology.
 Dr. Parker also serves on the membership committee for the Society of Interventional Radiology.

 Dr. Parker joined Princeton Radiology Associates in July 2000.
-He has established the aortic aneurysm endograft program at the University Medical Center of Princeton at Plainsboro (UMCPP) in conjunction with a vascular surgeon and together they have performed hundreds of stent-graft procedures.
+He has established the aortic aneurysm endograft program at the Penn Medicine Princeton Medical Center in conjunction with a vascular surgeon and together they have performed hundreds of stent-graft procedures.
 Dr. Parker remains on the cutting edge of Interventional Radiology, having been one of the first Interventionalists in the area to perform cryoplasty and cutting balloon angioplasty.
 He has expertise in many complex Interventional procedures ranging from chemoembolization to transjugular intrahepatic portosystem shunt creation.
-Dr. Parker has presented at the Grand Rounds at UMCPP in addition to groups at the local, state, and national level.
+Dr. Parker has presented at the Grand Rounds at Penn Medicine Princeton Medical Center in addition to groups at the local, state, and national level.

 “Treatment of Aortic Aneurysm” Medical Grand Rounds, University Medical Center at Princeton, May 10, 2005